terezacah/hatching/README.md

 3. **SSAO Pass** – computes ambient occlusion from the position and normal buffers.
 4. **Blur Pass** – smooths the SSAO texture.
 5. **Edge Detection Pass** – detects object outlines using a Sobel filter applied to the depth and normal textures.
-6. **Final Composition Pass** – combines diffuse lighting, shadows, ambient occlusion, edge detection, and procedural hatching to produce the final pencil sketch image.
+6. **Final Pass** – combines diffuse lighting, shadows, ambient occlusion, edge detection, and procedural hatching to produce the final pencil sketch image.

 ---